Skip to main content

 Client-Side Tag Filtering Without Losing SEO URLs

 My blog and projects pages had tag routes: /blog/tags/react, /projects/tags/next-js.
-Server-rendered, crawlable, good for SEO.
-The problem was UX.
-Clicking a tag on the listing page navigated away, loaded a new page, and lost your scroll position.
-For a portfolio site with 33 blog posts and 10 projects, that round-trip felt heavy.
+They're server-rendered, crawlable, and good for SEO; the trouble was the UX.
+Clicking a tag on the listing page navigated away, loaded a whole new page, and threw away your scroll position, and for a portfolio site with 33 blog posts and 10 projects that round-trip felt heavier than it should.

-I wanted instant filtering on the listing page while keeping the server-rendered tag routes as canonical URLs for search engines.
-The naive fix is two components: one with <Link> for the tag index pages, one with <button> for the listing pages.
-That doubles the surface area for every style change, accessibility fix, and new badge variant.
+What I wanted was instant filtering on the listing page while keeping the server-rendered tag routes around as canonical URLs for search engines.
+The naive fix is two components: one with <Link> for the tag index pages and one with <button> for the listing pages.
+That doubles the surface area for every style change, accessibility fix, and new badge variant, which is exactly the kind of tax I'd rather not pay.

-TagChipStrip accepts optional onTagClick and activeTag props.
-When onTagClick is present, chips render as buttons with aria-pressed.
-When absent, they render as Next.js <Link> elements.
+TagChipStrip takes optional onTagClick and activeTag props.
+When onTagClick is present, the chips render as buttons with aria-pressed; when it's absent, they render as Next.js <Link> elements instead.

 {